- What is a rat show?

 - What substrates are allowed in the show tanks?

-- Pale unscented wood shavings
+- Natural coloured unscented wood shavings

 - Chopped hemp